Codrey/CoreyWinterWorks/README.md

+* Why did Shakespear write in ink? because he couldn't decide which pencil to use...
+2B or not 2B.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>